wmo-im/wis2box-training/documentation/docs/practical-sessions/wis2box-introduction.md

 !!! question "review new data"
     Did your new data appear in wis2box?
 Find the stations for which you ingested new data and verify new data is available.

-## publishing WIS2 data with access restrictions
+## Publishing WIS2 data with access restrictions

 We will now publish some more data on the topic containing `data.recommended`